 No, Gina doesn’t have ADHD.
 Indeed, she is very far from the ADHD phenotype.
 (Briefly, this term refers to the expression of a genotype in the form of traits that can be seen and measured, such as hair or eye color—or not having ADHD.)

-As far as the genes related to ADHD medication-response in this test from Harmonyx, she has no semi-weirdo variants.
+As far as the genes related to ADHD medication-response in this test from Harmonyx and others, she has no semi-weirdo variants.
 Damn it!

 We were both struck by the difference in her results versus mine.

 And you know what?
 My initial knee-jerk chimpanzee reaction was one of visceral envy for her genes—to the point that had I not been a highly evolved member of Homo sapiens sapiens, I would have gladly pi**sed on her printed results just to even the score.